TDGCN-Based Mobile Multiuser Physical-Layer Authentication for EI-Enabled IIoT: Simulation Results and Analysis

-As illustrated in Fig. \ref{position}, four legal transmitters and two spoofing attackers are considered.
-CSI fingerprints are generated through MatLab. $\bm{h}$ and $\bm{g}$ are modeled as Rician Channel as

-where $\overline{\bm{h}}$ and $\overline{\bm{g}}$ are LoS paths, and $\widetilde{\bm{h}}$ and $\widetilde{\bm{g}}$ are NLoS paths.
-The path loss $PL$ is modeled according to 3GPP TR 38.901.
+\textit{Simulation Parameters:} As illustrated in Fig. \ref{position}, four legal transmitters and two spoofing attackers are considered.
+CSI fingerprints are generated through MatLab.
+We introduce intelligent reconfigurable surfaces to enhance the accuracy and reliability of CSI fingerprints.
+The path loss is modeled according to 3GPP TR 38.901.
 The LoS paths are modeled according to \cite{hu2021reconfigurable}, while the NLoS paths are modeled as Rayleigh fading models.
 The simulation parameters are given in Tab. \ref{parameter} in detail.
 The computer configurations are Intel Core i5-13600KF, 3.50 GHz basic frequency, and 32 GB of RAM.